Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 - Kitchen sink

-Or let your child play supervised with toys in a swimming pool or the ocean!
+Or let your children play supervised with toys in a swimming pool or the ocean.

 There are many toys and tools that can be purchased for sand and water play but you can also use your imagination and offer things you can find at home.